fbpx

 Day 2 - Coromandel Peninsula

-Day 3 - Raglan
+Day 3 - Coromandel Peninsula

-Day 4 - Waitomo / Rotorua
+Day 4 - Rotorua

 Day 5 - Rotorua

-Spend the day discovering the natural and cultural wonders of Rotorua – this unique destination is really like nowhere else in the world.
-The geothermal activity in the area is second to none – simmering mud pools, dramatic geysers and fluorescent lakes must be seen to be believed.
+Spend the day discovering the natural and cultural wonders of Rotorua – home to simmering mud pools, dramatic geysers and fluorescent lakes.
 If you’ve got a head for heights, ziplining through Rotorua’s ancient forests is an unbeatable way to take it all in.
-This evening you’ll get a true taste of Māori culture during a visit to a cultural and geothermal wonderland.
-Here you’ll enjoy a hangi dinner, a traditional meal cooked underground, giving it a delicious earthy flavour.
-You’ll also experience a soul-stirring haka performance.
+This evening, you’ll get a true taste of Maori culture during a visit to a cultural and geothermal wonderland.
+Here, you’ll enjoy a hangi dinner alongside a soul-stirring haka performance.

 Day 6 - Taupo